 Home to a beautiful boardwalk, quintessential colonial architecture, and Pablo Escobar’s lavish lakeside mansion, Guatape looks straight out of a painting.
 You can even climb the huge El Peñon de Guatape—The Rock of Guatape—for an exquisite view of the colorful town.
 The best part—it’s only a short 1.5-hour ride from Medellin and one of Colombia’s most unique experiences.

-Not for the faint of heart, San Agustin Archaeological Park is one of Colombia’s must-sees.
+San Agustin Archaeological Park is one of Colombia’s must-sees.
 Home to the world’s largest necropolis, San Agustin boasts the biggest collection of megalith (massive rock) sculptures and religious monuments in the world—which are believed to have been carved out between 50-400 C.E.
 In 1995, the eerie landscape was declared a UNESCO World Heritage Site.

-Colombia’s Amazon jungle is so incredible, you’ll need to see it to believe it.
+Colombia’s Amazon jungle is so incredible, you’ll need to see it believe it.
 Colombia boasts the second-highest level of biodiversity in the world, much of which is centered deep within its Amazon rainforest.
 So if swimming with pink Amazon River dolphins, chilling with toucans, hunting for views of adorable jaguarundis, and visiting an actual monkey island sounds like fun to you (and who are we kidding, of course it does), then a trip to Leticia, Colombia's gateway to the Amazon, is an obligatory stop on your Colombian adventure.
 Bonus tip: your local trip planner can find you accommodation at a far-off-the-beaten-path eco-lodge deep within the jungle itself.

 The rich clouds that enclose Chicaque Natural Park’s cloud forest are thick, striking, and otherworldly.
 Just 30 minutes from Bogota, the park prides itself on possessing some of the most pristine cloud forests in Colombia—and travelers definitely agree.
 Situated amongst the peaks and valleys of the Andes, Chicaque’s stupendous cloud forests are just a quick day trip from Bogota.
-In addition to its beautiful views, the park also offers incredible hiking, horseback riding, tree climbs (complete with refreshments at the top), and even the opportunity to zipline through the jungle canopy.
+In addition to its beautiful views, the park also offers incredible hiking, horseback riding, tree climbs (complete with refreshments at the top), and even the opportunity to through the jungle canopy.

 Tayrona National Park isn’t just one of the most spectacular things to experience in Colombia; given its lush forests, white-sand beaches, dramatic mountains, and beachfront coves, it’s also one of the most fun!
-Hiking, birdwatching, scuba-diving, and snorkeling are just a few of the activities Tayrona has to offer.
+Hiking, birdwatching, scuba diving, and snorkeling are just a few of the activities Tayrona has to offer.
 Located in the Sierra Nevada de Santa Marta on Colombia’s Caribbean coast, the park is a safe and thrilling experience—so be sure to stop in on your Colombian adventure, or stay the night in a beachfront tent or hammock!

 If you have room in your Medellin hiking itinerary, Jardin is a magnificent trek about three and a half hours away from the city—and well worth the journey.
 Most people go to Jardin to see La Cueva del Esplendor—the Cave of Splendor—but what really makes the attraction so enticing is the journey itself.
 Travelers can hike (or horseback ride, if they prefer) into the mountains of Jardin to see the cave, which famously boasts a shimmering waterfall flowing through its entrance.
 La Cueva del Esplendor is one of Colombia's little pieces of paradise and a true hidden gem.